top of page

 Who is at risk of developing macular degeneration?

-A few of the main risk factors for developing macular degeneration include:
+Some of the key risk factors for developing macular degeneration include:

 How is macular degeneration diagnosed

-Macular degeneration is diagnosed by assessing the following:
+Macular degeneration is diagnosed by evaluating several factors, including:

-• Thinning or disruption of the macula Optical Coherence Tomography (OCT) values
+• Thinning or disruption of the macula based on Optical Coherence Tomography (OCT) scans.

 Dry vs wet macular degeneration

-The dry form is more common, often leads to gradual vision loss, and needs to be monitored carefully over time as it can develop into the wet form.
+The dry form is the more common of the two and typically causes gradual vision loss.
+While it progresses slowly, it must be closely monitored, as it can eventually develop into the more severe wet form.

 Dry macular degeneration treatment